ethz-asl/tsdf-plusplus/docker/README.md

 # Building image and running container

-To build the docker image ( `tsdf-plusplus-ros-catkin-build` ) run:
+To build the docker image run:
 ```bash
 ./build-ros-image.sh
 ```

-To run the docker image use:
+To run the docker image run:
 ```bash
 ./run-ros-image.sh
 ```